Uplink MIMO Detection using Ising Machines: A Multi-Stage Ising Approach: Design

-and the solution of~(\ref{eq:IsingMIMO}) can be obtained from the solution of the auxiliary Ising problem~\cite{ri-mimo} using the equation $\hat{\mathbf{s}} = \bar{\mathbf{s}}\times \bar{s_a}$.
-This allows us to solve~(\ref{eq:IsingMIMO}) on the CIM. \\\\ We solve each problem on the amplitude heterogeneity correction-based CIM (described by~(\ref{eq:cim1}) and~(\ref{eq:cim2})).
-Borrowing the terminology from the Quantum Annealing literature, we refer to each run on the CIM as an ``anneal.''
+We solve each problem on the amplitude heterogeneity correction-based CIM (described by~(\ref{eq:cim1}) and~(\ref{eq:cim2})).
+Borrowing the terminology from the Quantum Annealing literature, we refer to each run on the CIM as an \textit{anneal}.
 A standard practice is to run multiple anneals, for the same problem, to enhance the probability of finding the optimal solution.
 Hence, we run $N_a$ anneals for each problem instance, \textit{i.e.}, we solve each problem $N_a$ times on the CIM and generate $N_a$ candidate solutions.
 We compare the obtained candidate solutions and the initial guess and select the best solution based on the cost of the objective function in~(\ref{eq:realML-MIMO}).